kammitama5/kammitama5.github.io/_posts/2024-03-06-Wednesday-March-6th.md

 community.
 They hold me accountable in a way I've never experienced in my own original discipline, which I think is the most honest way of saying systemically that they *care*.
 I know that the Mathematics community isn't perfect, and there are tradeoffs, but to me that is authentic.
-- Also, I think that my Maths' advisor's point is an interesting point to make, which a labmate and I were talking about the other day; the previous community they were showing their work to was kind of like "okay, meh", but they suddenly interacted with another, and they were fascinated by their work.
+- Also, I think that my Maths advisor's point is an interesting point to make, which a labmate and I were talking about the other day; the previous community they were showing their work to was kind of like "okay, meh", but they suddenly interacted with another, and they were fascinated by their work.
 That can be difficult to find, especially as a grad student, but it really is the case that one can find a community that is adjacent to (or even, not so much adjacent to) one's direct field, and find that they derive a lot of value from what you